Survival-SDK/vgazer/README.md

 * requests
 * bs4

-Optional Requirements for running test example (Linux only):
+Optional Requirements for running samples (Linux only):

 * docker